- 1 Methods of Compacting are:

 Iso Static Moulding:

-It used to obtain the products having uniform density and uniform strength in all directions. metal powder is placed in elastic mould (Deformable Mould) which is subjected to Gas pressure (65 to 650 MPa).
-After pressing the compact is removed.
+It is used to obtain products having uniform density and uniform strength in all directions.
+Metal powder is placed in an elastic mould (deformable mould) which is subjected to gas pressure (65 to 650 MPa).
+After pressing, the compact is removed.

-It employed for pressing hard particles.
-The metal powder are placed in water proof bags which are immersed in water.
-It contained in a cylinder having wall thickness.
-Due to sudden deformation of change at the end of cylinder the pressure in the cylinder increases.
-The pressure used to press the metal powders to form green compact.
+It is employed for pressing hard particles.
+The metal powder is placed in water proof bags which are immersed in water.
+It is contained in a cylinder having a wall thickness.
+Due to the sudden deformation of the change at the end of the cylinder, the pressure in the cylinder increases.
+The pressure used to press the metal powders into forming green compacts

 Fibre Metal Processes: